British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 137. Every resident of British Columbia is an elector and is entitled to vote in any election administered in British Columbia.
 138. Every elector who is 13 years of age or older is eligible to submit their candidacy in any election, provided they are not convicted of a crime, disqualified from public office by a judge, or disqualified by the Chief Electoral Officer.
 139. The Chief Electoral Officer or a statute may regulate candidate eligibility and by electoral regulations.
-140. When the Chief Electoral Officer issues a writ of election, the writ shall consist of the office up for election, the number of seats to be filled, and the date for the certification of results.
+140. When the Chief Electoral Officer issues a writ of election, the writ shall consist of the office up for election, the number of seats to be filled as ordered by the Lieutenant Governor, and the date for the certification of results.
 141. The Chief Electoral Officer must allow sufficient time for nominations, campaigning, and voting to take occur, being, at a minimum,

       (a) in general elections, 48 hours each; and

       (b) in special elections, 24 hours each.

-142. All voting shall be conducted through an in-game system under the oversight of the Governor General.
+142. All voting shall be conducted through an in-game system under the oversight of the Lieutenant Governor.
 143. Voting secrecy shall be preserved for all elections.
 144. In all elections, the voting results must be certified by the Chief Electoral Officer.
-145. In all elections, the candidate having the highest number of votes is elected until each seat for which the election was called is filled.
-146. Where there is an equal number of votes for the candidates with the highest number of votes, the Chief Electoral Officer may choose to conduct a runoff election, where a minimum of 24 hours must be allowed for voting, or to choose the winner by drawing by lot, if such procedure is permitted by regulation.
+145. [Repealed 2024-07-16]
+146. [Repealed 2024-07-16]

       ## Elections Schedules

 147. The Chief Electoral Officer must maintain an elections schedule pursuant to this Act, to be generally followed except in exigent circumstances, where changes only as much as necessary may be permitted.
-148. A general election must be held to elect the Office of Premier on the second Thursday in the fourth calendar month following the previous general election for Office of Premier.
+148. [Repealed 2024-07-16]
-149. A general election must be held to elect the Legislative Assembly on the second Thursday in the fourth calendar month following the previous general election for the members of Legislative Assembly; but if the Legislative Assembly is continued, the general election shall occur as soon as the continuance expires.
+149. A general election must be held to elect the Legislative Assembly no later than 153 days following the previous general election.
 150. A writ of election by the Chief Electoral Officer may initiate a special election if there is a vacancy in any elected office and must initiate a special election if the vacancy is the result of a successful recall petition.

       ## Recall Procedures

-151. Every elected official is subject to recall, including
+151. Every elected official is subject to recall, including members of Legislative Assembly.

-      (a) the Premier, and

-      (b) members of Legislative Assembly.

 152. Every elector is eligible to submit and vote on petitions for the recall of any elected official who is subject to recall, provided they are not convicted of a crime, disqualified from public office by a judge, or disqualified by the Chief Electoral Officer.
 153. The permissable grounds for recall are: